 Are any crosswalks being added?

 New crosswalks can only be painted when curb ramps are built into the sidewalks on either side.
 Since this project does not include sidewalk reconstruction, curb ramps cannot be installed and therefore the ability to install new crosswalks is very limited.
-The current plan does intend to use existing curb ramps to paint a new crosswalk at the intersection of Broadway and Fenwick St/Thurston St, however upon further review it was determined that the ramps at this location would not meet code.
+The plan originally intended to use existing curb ramps to paint a new crosswalk at the intersection of Broadway and Fenwick St/Thurston St, however upon further review it was determined that the ramps at this location would not meet code.
 The City will continue to look for opportunities to add more safe crossings along Broadway as construction allows.

 Why not put the combined bus/bike lane against the curb?

 Best practice in street design includes creating parking-protected bike lanes if possible, where the bike lane is against the curb and vehicles can park between the bike lane and the travel lane.
 See Washington Street between McGrath Highway and Somerville Ave for an example of a parking-protected bike lane.
 This same design principle cannot be used when buses are also permitted in the curbside lane because it puts parked cars between two active motor vehicle lanes, which is not an acceptable practice without constructing a concrete island between the parking lane and the curbside bus lane.
 Therefore, this design will feature a travel lane closest to the median, a bus/bike lane next to the travel lane, and parking against the curb for each direction of travel.

 How will this project impact my commute?